 Winter caravan care - preparing your caravan

 When the nights draw in and the leaves start to fall, those long sun-kissed days spent relaxing on caravan sites seem a distant memory.
-No matter how well you look after your touring caravan throughout the rest of the year (– and make sure it’s insured through Shield's caravan insurance), just like the rest of us, it needs that extra bit of maintenance during the cold months.
+No matter how well you look after your touring caravan throughout the rest of the year, just like the rest of us, it needs that extra bit of maintenance during the cold months.

 You can then drain all the water carriers, along with the toilet’s water holding tank, before removing your water filter and the toilet’s cleaning cassette – which should be cleaned, rinsed and treated with a maintenance spray to stop it rusting.